Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Knapsack Optimization-based Schema Linking Approach (KaSLA)

 where $r^b_i \in \{0, 1\}$ represents the binary score assigned to the $i$-th element $s_i \in \gS_q$.
 A score of 1 indicates relevant while 0 signifies redundant.

-Considering efficiency, we finetune a lightweight LLM, DeepSeek-Coder-1.3B~\citep{guo2024deepseek}, using LoRA~\citep{hu2021lora}, a well-established parameter-efficient technique.
+Considering efficiency, we finetune a lightweight LLM, DeepSeek-Coder-1.3B~\cite{guo2024deepseek}, with a well-established parameter-efficient technique, LoRA~\cite{hu2021lora}.
 We employ a strategy whereby the initial generation of a simulated SQL provides a contextual foundation for the subsequent generation of schema linking.
 The loss function during fine-tuning is defined as follows: where $Q$ is the set of queries in the training dataset. ${\text{SQL}}^*_q$ and $\mS^*$ are the ground truth SQL and linking result, respectively.
 This formulation utilizes a joint generation of a simulated SQL and the schema linking result, thereby ensuring that the linking generation benefits from the contextual alignment provided by the simulated SQL during both fine-tuning and inference.
 Noted that the simulated SQL generated during this process will not be utilized in subsequent steps.
-The input and output examples are provided in Table~\ref{tb: Input formats for generation with LLMs} in Appendix~\ref{section: Input formats for generation with LLMs}.

-\paragraph{Probabilistic scoring function.} In conjunction with the binary scoring model, we introduce a probabilistic scoring model to enhance prediction robustness.
+\paragraph{Probabilistic Scoring Function} In conjunction with the binary scoring model, we introduce a probabilistic scoring model to enhance prediction robustness.
 The primary motivation is to mitigate the risk of the binary model misclassifing relevant elements.
-The probabilistic scoring model assigns a soft score to each element as the linking probability to reduce the likelihood of relevant elements missing , thereby supporting the binary model:
+The probabilistic scoring model assigns a soft score to each element as the linking probability to reduce the likelihood of the missing of potential relevant elements, thereby supporting the binary model.
+The equation is defined as follows: